aeybel/musicxml-4-4-to-12-8/README.md

 > The `<time-modification>` element and its children must be removed.
 > The `<notations><tuplet>` element must be removed.

+Ties, and other score elements can stay.

+## Caveats

-**NOTE:** This program does not convert dotted notes properly.
+This program does not convert dotted notes properly.
 They should be manually converted to tied notes before conversion.

-Ties, and other score elements can stay.
+Tempo must be an integer to be converted properly.